It’s that time of year again! The temperature starts to drop and frosty flurries start falling from the sky. But what does that mean for our curls?

 Stick with smooth synthetics or silk-lined winter wear to avoid unnecessary snagging and frizzing, your curls will thank you for it!

 Here at LUS, we’re big advocates for a solid and consistent deep conditioning routine, especially at this time of year.
-In fact, when the cold weather comes in, you might want to start deep conditioning more frequently: perhaps every 1–2 weeks, depending on your hair type and wash cycle.
+In fact, when the cold weather comes in, you might want to start deep conditioning more frequently: perhaps every 1–2 weeks, depending on your hair health and wash cycle.
+The LUS Deep Condition & Repair makes keeping a consistent routine easy-peasy, since it was designed to work within 5-15 minutes without the use of added heat.

 4. Seal It In